MicrosoftDocs/windows-itpro-docs/windows/whats-new/contribute-to-a-topic.md

 **To edit a topic**

 1. All contributors who are ***not*** a Microsoft employee must [sign a Microsoft Contribution Licensing Agreement (CLA)](https://cla.microsoft.com/) before updating or adding to any Microsoft repositories.
-If you've already contributed to topics in Microsoft repositories in the past, congratulations!
+If you've previously contributed to topics in the Microsoft repositories, congratulations!
 You've already completed this step.

 2. Go to the page on TechNet that you want to update, and then click **Edit**.